CondensedMilk7/pridontetradze.com/src/blog/facade.md

 The useful thing about injection tokens is that we can override them in different scenarios (such as unit testing, providing a new redesigned component instead of an old one, etc.).

-Again, you can check the [source code right here](https://github.com/CondensedMilk7/ng-facade).
+Again, you can check the [source code](https://github.com/CondensedMilk7/ng-facade), or the [stackblitz example](https://stackblitz.com/~/github.com/CondensedMilk7/ng-facade?file=src/app/app.component.ts) to play around with it in your browser.

+Have fun!